Biography of Jimmy Dorsey

 Jimmy continued to lead his own band until the early 50s.
 He and Tommy had settled their past differences, and this led to Jimmy joining his brother’s orchestra which was later renamed as “Tommy Dorsey and his Orch. featuring Jimmy Dorsey.”
 The brothers would often perform together, and their successful stint on Jackie Gleason’s TV program led them to host their own TV program Stage Show (1954-1956).

-The brothers’ career were still pretty much at their peak during this time.
+The brothers’ careers were still pretty much at their peak during this time.
 However, Tommy died unexpectedly in November 1956 due to an accidental choking during his sleep.
 Jimmy took the helm as a new bandleader after Tommy’s death.

 A mere number of months after Tommy died, Jimmy himself succumbed to throat cancer on June 12, 1957 in New York City.
 He was 53 years old.
 The brothers’ early demise signaled the end of the Dorsey era.